 Gelatin is linked to relief for anemia.

 Coupled with Vitamin C, the proline in gelatin benefits the skin, creating a supple and soft appearance and feel.
 (This combination, proline + Vitamin C, of nutrients is also beneficial to heart health.)
-The collagen in gelatin provides other amino acids as well that benefit skin, hair and nail health, their elasticity and integrity.
+Gelatin provides other amino acids as well that benefit skin, hair and nail health, their elasticity and integrity.
 The calcium, magnesium and phosphorus found in gelatin also contribute.

 Lastly, the glycine found in gelatin helps children recover from malnourishment, making it an excellent amendment to infant formulas when babies can not breastfeed.
 For infants being fed cow’s milk, gelatin improves the digestion of milk and milk products.
 (Ideally the milk is also raw or fermented so that beneficial enzymes are present.)